tetzank/homepage/content/posts/self-made-karaoke.md

 # Removing Vocals in the Center

-A tiny tool we can use is `sox`, "the Swiss Army knife of audio manipulation", as they call it themselves.
+A tiny tool we can use is [SoX][sox], "the Swiss Army knife of audio manipulation", as they call it themselves.
 `sox` supports a lot of audio effects, and one of them, called _oops_, does exactly what we want.
 It remixes a stereo audio file to a file with two mono channels where each mono channel contains the difference between the two channels in the stereo file.
 If the vocals are in the center, they get extinguished as they are the same on the left and right channel, no difference.